frameless-at/GitSync/README.md

 - **Differential sync** – Compares git blob SHAs to detect changes, only downloads modified files
 - **Branch-level control** – List all branches, sync any of them with one click
 - **GitHub Webhook support** – Automatic sync on every push, no browser tab required
+- **Auto-check on admin login** – For repos without a webhook, optionally notify or auto-sync when a new commit is detected upstream
 - **Install from GitHub** – Install new modules directly from a GitHub URL (public and private repos)
 - **No git required** – Uses the GitHub REST API exclusively, no git binary needed on the server
 - **Update detection** – Shows whether the synced branch is up to date or has new commits